Football in London: English football champions

 Outside of those five, the highest league positions of London clubs which have played in the top-flight are 3rd (Crystal Palace, West Ham United), 5th (Brentford), 6th (Wimbledon), 7th (Fulham), 10th (Millwall), and 22nd (Leyton Orient).

 FA Cup

 There have been seven all-London FA Cup finals the first being in 1967 between Tottenham Hotspur and Chelsea.
-Arsenal have three all-London affairs, Spurs and West Ham both two.
+Arsenal have won three all-London affairs, Spurs and West Ham both two.
 Chelsea have featured in four (a joint record with Arsenal) losing all four.